LuciDav94/satellite-search/README.md

 ## **Project structure**

 -> satellite-backend - Server written in Java with Spring Boot and Postgres for the database.
+                     - Java 17 is required to compile the code

                      - Execute mvn clean package to execute tests and generate the JAR file